Installing Plug-In in Unattended Mode

-You can install or uninstall AWS Plug-in for Veeam Backup & Replication in the unattended mode using the command line interface.
-The unattended mode does not require user interaction — the installation runs automatically in the background, and you do not have to respond to the installation wizard prompts.
-You can use it to automate processes in large-scale environments.
+You can install and uninstall Google Cloud Plug-in for Veeam Backup & Replication in the unattended mode using the command line interface.
+The unattended installation mode does not require user interaction — the installation runs automatically in the background, and you do not have to respond to the installation wizard prompts.
+You can use the unattended installation mode to automate the Google Cloud Plug-in for Veeam Backup & Replication installation process in large-scale environments.

-To install AWS Plug-in for Veeam Backup & Replication in unattended mode, use either of the following options:
+To install Google Cloud Plug-in for Veeam Backup & Replication in the unattended mode, use either of the following options:

-- If AWS Plug-in for Veeam Backup & Replication is a part of Veeam Backup & Replication installation package, follow the instructions provided in the Veeam Backup & Replication User Guide, section Installing Veeam Backup & Replication in Unattended Mode.
+- If Google Cloud Plug-in for Veeam Backup & Replication is a part of Veeam Backup & Replication installation package, follow the instructions provided in the Veeam Backup & Replication User Guide, section Installing Veeam Backup & Replication in Unattended Mode.

-- If AWS Plug-in for Veeam Backup & Replication is delivered as a separate .EXE file, use the instructions from this subsection.
+- If Google Cloud Plug-in for Veeam Backup & Replication is delivered as a separate .EXE file, follow the instructions provided in this section.

 Before You Begin